dunefro/single_node_k8s_cluster/README.md

 # single_node_k8s_cluster
 Single node kubernetes cluster script alongwith seperate docker script.
 Scripts are based on ubuntu right now.
+For multi-node cluster paste the tokens in the output to the other nodes.

 ## Introduction